apache/airflow/docs/apache-airflow/upgrading-to-2.rst

     from airflow.operators.docker_operator import DockerOperator

-You would now run this command to import the provider:
+You would now run this command to install the provider:

 .. code-block:: bash